HowdyKloudy/howdykloudy.github.io/content/en/blog/dockerize-the-full-stack-application-built-using-powershell(Pode & PSHML).md

 ### Disclaimer

 - This blog post is the output of my learning on Docker, MySQL, docker-compose, and MiniKube.
-So, please skip asking ask why not native or alternatives.
+So, please skip asking `why not native or alternatives?`.
 I am sharing it as a blog because of the ask that I have seen it in the [REDDIT](https://www.reddit.com/r/PowerShell/comments/gq0bl0/discussion_can_powershell_be_used_for_fullstack/).
 - I am an automation engineer with a decent experience in the cloud, not a software developer.
 - We don't talk about Pode, PSHTML & SimplySQL (PowerShell Modules)
 - There is a big room for improvement.
 Consider this blog post as a first step to dockerize the PowerShell app to run with docker-compose and then on Minikube.